-To understand (RDBMS)normalization in the database with example tables, let's assume that we are supposed to store the details of courses and instructors in a university.
+To understand (RDBMS) normalization in the database with example tables, let's assume that we are supposed to store the details of courses and instructors in a university.
 Here is what a sample database could look like:

-Course code Course venue Instructor Name Instructor's phone number CS101 Lecture Hall 20 Prof. George +91 6514821924 CS152 Lecture Hall 21 Prof. Atkins +91 6519272918 CS154 CS Auditorium Prof. George +91 6514821924 will have to make edits in 2 places.
-What if someone just edited the mobile number against CS101, but forgot to edit it for CS154?
-This will lead to stale/wrong information in the database.
+Course code Course venue Instructor Name Instructor's phone number CS101 Lecture Hall 20 Prof. George +91 6514821924 CS152 Lecture Hall 21 Prof. Atkins +91 6519272918 CS154 CS Auditorium Prof. George +91 6514821924

 Here, the data basically stores the course code, course venue, instructor name, and instructor's phone number.
 At first, this design seems to be good.
 However, issues start to develop once we need to modify information.
 For instance, suppose, if Prof. George changed his mobile number.
-In such a situation, we
+In such a situation, we will have to make edits in 2 places.